 If a Tailored Industry Participation Plan is to be used, the plan must be signed by the Industry Advocate prior to the release of the tender documentation to ensure its validity.

 A minimum of one local business must be invited to tender or quote.

 4. Tender Assessment

 Agencies/Authorities are to verify Standard Industry Participation scores.
 For Tailored Industry Participation Plans (TIPP’s) the scoring will be conducted by the Agency.
-For further information on how to conduct the above, contact the Head of Procurement within the Agency/Authority to view the scoring matrix for the TIPP Scoring Information Guide.
+For further information on how to conduct the above, contact the Head of Procurement within the Agency/Authority to view the scoring matrix for the TIPP Scoring Info Guide – September 2020.